Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 **Preparation**

-Preparing libraries for separate compilation resembles the steps compiling an whole-program application.
+Preparing libraries for separate compilation resembles the steps compiling a whole-program application.
 First, we use GenSym to generate code in C++, and second, we compile the C++ code to executables.
 In the docker image, the first step has been baked in to save your time; therefore it is *not* necessary to do it for the artifact